 Pollinator gardens: growing the best plants to attract a wide variety of pollinators.
 Find out which plants and what design criteria are the best for supporting our much needed pollinators while still looking good.

-Eradicating Invasive plants: What’s invading next?
+Eradicating invasive plants: What’s invading next?
 Alien invasives are proving to be aggressive monocultures destroying native habitats.
 As a result we are loosing native species which changes the land use, water quality and does not support desireable wildlife and plants.
 You will learn how to identify, remove and replace alien invasive plants with desireable native species to keep our natural areas functioning as healthy ecosystems.
-Speaker: Astrid Muschalla

-Reimagining hedges: Why put up a fence when you can have a biodiverse flowering, edible green wall?
+Designing a native hedge: Why put up a fence when you can create multi-season beauty and provide wildlife habitat by designing a native hedgerow?
 Use hedges to create garden rooms, provide privacy & screening, grow edible fruits, nuts & berries while also offering shelter to birds and other wildlife.
-Hedgerows are a beautiful, low maintenance alternative to fences.
 Speaker: Joyce Hostyn

 The life changing magic of gardening: When I first become a gardener, I grew plants.
 Specimens bursting with vibrant colours, oversize blooms and striking foliage.
 In becoming a master gardener, I’ve tossed the notion that gardening is about growing plants onto the compost heap.
 My journey of discovery into new ways of seeing, growing and loving has tumbled me into a new, more magical relationship with my garden and with the earth.
 One is which I strive to think like a plant, find belonging in the ecosystem that I call home and embrace beautiful mess.
 Speaker: Joyce Hostyn

-Wabi Sabi: seeing the beauty of a naturally imperfect garden: Increase beauty and enchantment in your garden by embracing the ancient Japanese practice of wabi sabi.
+Wabi Sabi gardens: Increase beauty and enchantment in your garden by embracing the ancient Japanese practice of wabi sabi.
 Loosely translated wabi is simplicity (elegant or rustic) and sabi means the beauty of age, wear or seasons.
 Speaker: Joyce Hostyn